 - Eating multigrain bread.
 It’s better for you nutritionally than white bread, but it’s still full of carbs.
 Carbs are good for you in moderation.
 Super low-carb diets are not good for you, and whole grain carbs are still carbs.
 Carbs are not your enemy.
 Too many carbs — too much of anything — is not a good thing.

 - Juicing.
-Putting five kinds of fruits and vegetables into a blender or juicer is another way of overeating at one sitting.
+Putting five kinds of fruits and vegetables into a blender or juicer is another way of overeating in one sitting.
 If you buy juice blends at the store to use as a meal replacement, read the label.
 They are full of calories and one bottle is usually more than one serving.
 Replacing a meal with a bottle of juice can actually make you gain weight if you’re not careful.

 - Giving up coffee.
 If you’re giving up coffee to eat cleaner, that’s great.
 But don’t give up coffee because you think it will help you lose weight.
 It’s not coffee that is the bad guy.
-It’s the sugary creamy versions of coffee like full-fat mocha lattes that make people gain weight.
+It’s the sugary creamy versions of coffee like full-fat caramel mocha lattes that make people gain weight.

 - Eating vegetables but dipping them in fattening condiments like ranch dressing or peanut butter.
-There are a lot of calories in a small amount of salad dressing, olive oil, and peanut butter.
+There are a lot of calories in a small amount of salad dressing and peanut butter.
 You may get excited about eating healthy and cut up loads of beautiful vegetables like sweet peppers, carrots, celery, cucumbers.
 But then you dip them into ranch dressing which has 73 calories per tablespoon.
 Peanut butter has 94 calories per tablespoon.

 That’s why I recommend lifestyle change, specifically the Mediterranean Diet as interpreted by Italy.
 If you learn to eat real food, you’ll find you can eat more of it and that you stay satisfied longer.
+Avoid dieting mistakes.

 For more on this subject, read my article, “Living the Sweet Life by Eating Italian Style.”